thosgood/thosgood.github.io/_posts/2018-2-15-day-convolution-part-2.md

 _[See part 1 [here]({{ site.baseurl }}{% post_url 2017-12-8-day-convolution-part-1 %})]_

+**Edit:** If you actually want to learn this stuff then have a look at either of Emily Riehl's books ([Categorical Homotopy Theory](http://www.math.jhu.edu/~eriehl/cathtpy.pdf) and [Category Theory in Context](http://www.math.jhu.edu/~eriehl/context.pdf)).
+I honestly don't think there is a better teaching of this anywhere else in the literature.

 ## Ends

 Using the idea of weighted limits, defined in the last post, we can now talk about **ends**.